OlanrewajuDatanalyst/Athlete-Events-EDA-Analysis/Athlete Event Questions And Answers.md

 Rugby Sevens | 1 | 2016 Summer

--- Total no of sports played in each olympic games.
+### 8. Fetch the total no of sports played in each olympic games.
 ```sql
 select
 	games,